MicrosoftDocs/powerapps-docs/powerapps-docs/user/assign-or-share-records.md

    > ![Select assign a row](media/reassign-2.png "[Select assign a row")

-3. In the assign dialog box, select the **Assign to** field and choose one of the following options:
+3. In the assign dialog box, select the **Assign to** column and choose one of the following options:
     - Select **Me** to assign the row to yourself and them select **Assign**.
 Remember only a system administrator can assign a row that belongs to someone else to themself.

       > [!div class="mx-imgBorder"]